 There are numerous examples of the continuing “business as usual” mind-set predominating the financial markets and mainstream corporate activity.
-But there are also increasing examples that real and viable alternatives are developing, evident in a re-orientation of capital flows and an emergent civic “conscience”.
+But there are also increasing examples that viable alternatives are developing, evident in a re-orientation of capital flows and an emergent civic “conscience”.
 This “awakening”, in the sense that Henry David Thoreau meant, is also reflected in the increasing deployment of capital for a “blended value” of both social/ecological benefit and financial return in the real economy.

 Under the broad rubric of “social finance”, new forms relating to gift, loan and purchase money have been tested and developed in the last decades.
 The growing movement in social, or values-based banking is testimony to this trend.
 Other modalities bring long-term and patient investment capital together with social entrepreneurs and their projects and businesses for a leveraged impact and civil society development.
-Democratic possibilities- that is, (informed) citizen participation and the economy can indeed develop a productive relationship.
+Democratic possibilities- that is, (informed) citizen participation and the economy can indeed develop a healthy relationship.